LiberationFrequency/BazzArch/README.md

 Version: no need for version controlling, its just a backup.

-Date:		2016-05-12
+Date:		2016-05-14

 License:	Good question.
 GPL, LGPL, BSD, MIT so far.
 		I will take look into license issues as soon as possible.

-Output size for this current config: 1,3 GB
+Output size for this current config: 1,48 GB

+Comment:	no EFI, no VM, just BIOS

 Source:
 GitHub: https://github.com/LiberationFrequency/BazzArch.git